skybe077/CleaningData/readMe.md

 It returns a vector of column names.

 **Parameters**
+1. ColT: Vector of column names
-1. allSet1: Data Frame of merged data
+2. allSet1: Data Frame of merged data

 **Returns**
-Vector of column names
+1 data frame with cleaned variable labels.

 ####4. tidyData(allSet1)####
 Splits the dataset by "subject, activity, origin"